intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 maintain interoperable implementations.

 Such a process was undertaken for HTTP/1.1 [RFC7230].
-This effort took more than 6 years, it has been successful in documenting protocol variations and describing what has over time become a far more complex protocol.
+This effort took more than 6 years to document protocol variations and describe what has - over time - become a far more complex protocol.

 # A New Design Principle